-Phragmipediums are new world ladyslippers that grow from Mexico through the central and northern parts of South America.
-They can be found growing on rock outcroppings (Mexipedium xerophyticum), in forks of trees (caudatum), or volcanic clay (boisserianum and wallisii).
-Some plants such as longifolium, ecuadorense, pearcei, or klotzscheanum grow submerged underwater through periods of heavy rainfall.
+Phragmipedium are new world ladyslippers that grow from Mexico down through the central and northern parts of South America.
+They can be found growing on rock outcroppings (Mexipedium xerophyticum), in forks of trees (Phrag. caudatum), or volcanic clay (Phrag. boisserianum, Phrag. wallisii).
+Some plants such as Phrag. longifolium, Phrag. ecuadorense, Phrag. pearcei, and Phrag. klotzscheanum grow submerged under water through periods of heavy rainfall.

 The flowering season is heaviest in the spring.
-However many species can bloom for 6-11 months at a time, often one flower consecutively after another.
-The flower colors vary from green to mahogany-pink and the brightly fluorescent orange of Phragmipedium besseae, which was recently discovered in 1981.
-Since then, the Phragmipedium has been used to create several hybrids of amazing colors and shapes.
-Without a doubt, this genus of orchid produces some of the most eye popping flowers in the market.
+However many species can bloom for 6 to 11 months at a time, often one flower consecutively after another.
+The flower colors vary from green, to mahogany-pink, to the brightly fluorescent orange of Phrag. besseae discovered in 1981.
+Since then, Phragmipedium has been used to create several hybrids of amazing colors and shapes.
+Without a doubt, this genus of orchid produces some of the most eye popping flowers in the world!